data center firewall

 In the past, network security was typically delivered from the network using the Firewall.
 However, these times, network security extends well beyond just firewalling.
 We now have different points in the infrastructure that we can use to expand our security posture while reducing the attack surface.

-You would have commonly heard of Cisco Umbrella Firewall and SASE, along with Cisco Secure Workload security that can be used with your Cisco Secure firewall that is still deployed at the network’s edge.
+You would have commonly heard of Cisco Umbrella Firewall and SASE, along with Cisco Secure Workload security, which can be used with your Cisco Secure firewall, which is still deployed at the network’s edge.
 Unfortunately, you can’t send everything to the SASE cloud.

 You will still need an on-premise firewall, such as the Cisco Secure Firewall, that can perform standard stateful filtering, intrusion detection, and threat protection.
 This post will examine the Cisco Secure Firewall and its integration with Cisco Umbrella via the SASE Cloud.
-Firstly, let us address some firewalling basics.
+Firstly, let us address some basics of firewalling.

 **Basics of Firewalling**